Prenomen (Ancient Egypt)

 The term "of the Sedge and Bee" is written by the hieroglyphs representing a sedge, representing Upper Egypt (𓇓 Gardiner M23) and a bee, representing Lower Egypt (𓆤 L2), each combined with the feminine ending t (𓏏 X1), read as nsw.t and bj.t respectively; the adjectival nisba ending -j is not represented in writing.

 During the first three dynasties, the prenomen was depicted either alone or in pair with the Nebty name.
 Semerkhet was the first pharaoh who devoted his prenomen to the Two Ladies.
 From Pharaoh Huni, the probable last king of the Third Dynasty onward, the prenomen was encircled by the cartouche (the elongated form of the shen ring).

+For most of history of Egypt, the title was written in a male form, regardless of the ruling pharaoh's gender.
+A feminized version - nsjt bjtjt - is attested only for the last female Pharaoh, Cleopatra VII.

 Title

 The nswt-bjtj title is recorded from the time of the First Dynasty.
 It is conventionally paraphrased as "Dual King" or "King of Upper and Lower Egypt", but its literal interpretation would be "[He of] sedge [and] bee".
 The t hieroglyph (X1) is archaically read as tj, so that in Old Egyptian the transliteration of the title would be nsw.tj-bj.tj.

 The spelling sw.t.n in the Old Kingdom was initially interpreted as representing swtn or stn (now deprecated).
 Kurt Sethe later proposed the interpretation of n-swtj as "belonging to the Sut-plant".

 The prepositional n is omitted in the spelling sw.tj.
 The term nswt is used in reference to the king, but not as a title placed before a royal name.
 A rare variant form spells nswt as nzw.

 In the Amarna Period, an Akkadian cuneiform transliteration of the title is recorded, as in-si-bi-ya, representing a Late Egyptian pronunciation of approximately [ɪnsəˈβiːjaʔ].
 Schenkel (1986) cites a reconstruction of an older Egyptian form, based on the cuneiform, as *jinsiw-bījVt, where V is an unknown vowel.
 This would seem to cast doubt on the widespread reading of n(j)-sw.t bj.tj, because a t in this position is preserved in Coptic, and would not have been omitted in cuneiform.
 Schenkel and Peust (2007) have also questioned the derivation of nswt from swt "sedge", considering the swt-graph to be a borrowed sound rather than the emblem of Upper Egypt.
 In this case, nsw(t)-bjt(j) would simply be a combination of two words meaning "king".